kenanwang/username.github.io/resume.md

 <h1>Entrepreneurship</h1>

 **Three acquired companies**
-1. AppCentral - enterprise app store and security SDK startup purchased by BlackBerry through Good Technologies.
+1. AppCentral - enterprise app store and security SDK startup [acquired](https://www.prnewswire.com/news-releases/good-technology-signs-agreement-to-acquire-appcentral-inc-172231601.html) by BlackBerry through Good Technologies.
 I was on the founding team as an operations and then a product lead.
 2. Personal development company - privately purchased.
 Among the Inc 5000 fastest growing companies in the US 2014 - 2017.
 VP of Operations and then GM for the number one office (NY).
-3. Utopy - Speech recognition startup acquired by Genesys.
+3. Utopy - Speech recognition startup [acquired by Genesys](https://www.gartner.com/en/documents/2557316/genesys-new-ownership-and-its-acquisition-of-utopy-and-a).
 As the partners lead I managed over half of the pre-acquisition sales pipeline.

 **Other ventures**
 * Helped start a publishing company, the Great Work Publishing, as manager and editor.